sammynx/dotfiles/.github/README.md

 Install
 -------

-Download and run this script in home directory `curl -Lks  https://raw.githubusercontent.com/sammynx/dotfiles/master/projects/scripts/dotfiles-install.sh | /bin/bash`
+Download and run this install script.

+`curl -Lks  https://raw.githubusercontent.com/sammynx/dotfiles/master/projects/scripts/dotfiles-install.sh | /bin/bash`

 This clones the dotfiles onto new system.
-Pre existing dotfiles will be backed up to `.config-backup`
+Pre existing dotfiles will be backed up to `.dotfiles-backup`

 Use
 ---